aasharif/fermat-inversion-expanding-cipher/README.md

 # Galois-Field-Expanding-Cipher

 This is a classically inspired substition cipher used to perform data encryption and decryption.
 The classical substitution is perfomed using a Galois field (alternatively known as a finite field).
-This cipher first encodes a plaintext using a set of keywords and then substitutes each character for another character using modular exponentiation inverses over a finite field.
+This cipher first encodes a plaintext using a set of pre-selected keywords and then substitutes each character in a given keyword for another character using modular exponentiation inverses over a Galois field.

 ## Example Run of Encryption
 ```